maximus6666/tc-queue/README.md

-To start project open index.html file.
+To start project download and open index.html file.